minhthu6521/booksmaster/README.md

-This project is for collecting all the epubs books that I currently have and do a small statistics to analyze my reading pattern
+This project is for collecting all the epubs books
 ## Prerequisites
 - Docker & docker-compose
 - Python 3.8